dotnet/docs-maui/docs/migration/ios-binding-projects.md

     > [!NOTE]
     > The project file for an iOS binding library is similar to the project file for an iOS class library.

-1. Add your native library, or native framework, to the project and update the binding project file with the `<NativeReference>` item from your Xamarin.iOS binding project:
+1. Add your native library, or native framework, to the project as a native reference.
+Then update the binding project file with the `<NativeReference>` item from your Xamarin.iOS binding project:

     ```xml
     <ItemGroup>